David Veesler and his lab members aren’t getting much sleep these days.

 Recent work by Bowen, Walls, and others in Veesler’s lab is helping to refine just what portion – and conformation – of the spike to use.
 Some coronavirus vaccines, for example, include mutations in the spike protein that lock it into a specific shape.
-These vaccines elicit greater titers of neutralizing antibodies than those without these modifications, the team reported on bioRxiv on December 21, 2021.
+These vaccines elicit greater titers of neutralizing antibodies than those without these modificationsexternal link, opens in a new tab, the team reported on bioRxiv on December 21, 2021.

 Even as current reports indicate that Omicron might be less severe than Delta, and case counts may be peaking in places, other variants could be lurking in the wings.
 By homing in on the viral section most likely to rev up the immune system, Veesler’s team hopes to create vaccines that generate broad, long-lasting protection – so when the next wave of coronavirus or one of its relatives hits, humankind will be ready.